-You can pay with your Discover, MasterCard, Visa, or American Express credit card.
+You can pay with your American Express, Discover, Visa, or MasterCard.
 Go to www.AZTaxes.gov and click on the "Make a Payment" link and choose the credit card option.
 This will take you to a third party vendor site (provider).
 The provider will charge you a convenience fee based on the amount of your tax payment.
 The provider will tell you what the fee is during the transaction; you will have the option to continue or cancel the transaction.

 If you complete the credit card transaction, you will receive a confirmation number.
 Please keep this confirmation number as proof of payment.